 Sec.
 14.

 The General Assembly declares that a major purpose of this Act is to ensure that 9-1-1 systems have redundant methods of dispatch for: (1) each public safety agency within its jurisdiction, herein known as participating agencies; and (2) 9-1-1 systems whose jurisdictional boundaries are contiguous, herein known as adjacent 9-1-1 systems, when an emergency request for service is received for a public safety agency that needs to be dispatched by the adjacent 9-1-1 system.
 Another primary purpose of this Section is to eliminate instances in which a public safety agency refuses, once dispatched, to render aid outside of the jurisdictional boundaries of the public safety agency.
 Therefore, in implementing a 9-1-1 system under this Act, all 9-1-1 authorities shall enter into call handling and aid outside jurisdictional boundaries agreements with each participating agency and adjacent 9-1-1 system.
 The agreements shall provide a primary and secondary means of dispatch.
 It must also provide that, once an emergency unit is dispatched in response to a request through the system, such unit shall render its services to the requesting party without regard to whether the unit is operating outside its normal jurisdictional boundaries.
-Certified notification of the continuation of call handling and aid outside jurisdictional boundaries agreements shall be made among the involved parties on an annual basis.
-The Illinois State Police may adopt rules for the administration of this Section.
+The call handling and aid outside jurisdictional boundaries agreements shall be incorporated into the plan filed pursuant to Section 11 of this Act and certification of the continuation of these agreements shall be made among the involved parties on an annual basis as a part of the financial reports filed (every five (5) years pursuant to Section 40 of this Act.
+The Illinois State Police may adopt rules for the administration of this Section